andrelmfarias/rfcs/grid/20190821-grid-platform.md

 | **Updated**   | 2019-08-21                                           |

 ## Objective
- - Create secure and collaborative federated learning platform.
+ - Create a secure and collaborative federated learning platform.
  - Train,share and manage models/datasets in a distributed, collaborative and secure way.
  - Understand grid platform concept and discuss about strategies to implement it.

 ## Motivation

 Grid platform aim's to be a secure peer to peer platform used to train, manage and share models.
-We want to use pysyft's features to perform federated machine learning processes without neeed to manage distributed workers directly.
+We want to use pysyft's features to perform federated  learning processes without neeed to manage distributed workers directly.
 Nowadays, to perform some machine learning process using syft library, the user needs to manage directly all the workers stuff (start nodes, manage node connections, turn off nodes, etc).
 Our purpose is build a platform that will do this in a transparent way.
 The user won't need to know about how the nodes are connected or what node have some specific dataset.

 ## User Benefit